icsga/Yazz/README.md

 ## Compiling, running and troubleshooting

 Yazz should run on both MacOS and Linux.
-Assuming you have the Rust toolchain installed, a simple `cargo run --release` should download all dependencies, compile everything and run the synth.
+Assuming you have the Rust toolchain installed, a simple `cargo build --release` should download all dependencies and compile the synth.

-Make sure to run the release version, otherwise the audio engine might have performance problems (it's not optimized yet).
+Make sure to build and run the release version, otherwise the audio engine might have performance problems (it's not optimized yet).

 For Linux, the dev-package for ALSA needs to be installed (usually libasound2-dev or alsa-lib-devel, see https://github.com/RustAudio/cpal for